pmndrs/react-three-next/README.md

 - [x] Layout for Canvas and DOM
 - [x] Template for the meta data and header
 - [x] Clean code using ESlint and Prettier
-- [x] Use esbuild in development for faster HMR
 - [x] VSCode debug profiles for the server, Chrome, and Firefox

 ### :passport_control: Typescript